fly-apps/cron-manager/README.md

 # Cron Manager

-Cron Manager is designed to enhance the way you manage Cron jobs on Fly.io by running each job execution within its own machine!
+Cron Manager is designed to enhance the way you manage Cron jobs on Fly.io.

 ## Key Features and Benefits